zihaozou/Delta/README.md

 ./delta -d delta_file_name source_file_name target_window_size(this size should be equal to the page size of the flash in target device)
 ```

-To perform decode on SoC device, add the code
+To perform decode on SoC device, modify the source files under dir "BOARD_CODE"